Nancy Pelosi: China/Hong Kong/Taiwan

 On August 2, 2022, Pelosi became the highest-ranking U.S. government official to visit Taiwan in 25 years.
-President Joe Biden discouraged but did not prevent Pelosi from traveling to Taiwan, and the White House later affirmed her right to visit the nation.
-Senate Minority Leader Mitch McConnell and 25 Senate Republicans backed Pelosi's decision to visit, issuing a joint statement that also supported the trip.
+President Joe Biden discouraged but did not prevent Pelosi from traveling to Taiwan, and the White House later affirmed her right to visit.
+Senate minority leader Mitch McConnell and 25 Senate Republicans backed Pelosi's decision to visit, issuing a joint statement that also supported the trip.
 Her trip triggered a new round of hostilities in the already tense relationship between the U.S. and China.
 During and after her visit, China undertook a series of retaliatory measures against Taiwan and the United States.
 Pelosi said her visit was a sign of the U.S. Congress's commitment to Taiwan.
-She called Taiwan one of the "freest societies in the world" during her visit.
+During her visit, she met with Taiwanese president Tsai Ing-wen and called Taiwan one of the "freest societies in the world".
+On August 5, 2022, the Chinese government sanctioned Pelosi for "seriously interfering in China's internal affairs, undermining China's sovereignty and territorial integrity, trampling on the one-China policy, and threatening the peace and stability of the Taiwan Strait".

 Colombia

 Pelosi publicly scolded Colombian president Álvaro Uribe during Uribe's May 2007 state visit to America.
 Pelosi met with Uribe and later released a statement that she and other members of Congress had "expressed growing concerns about the serious allegations" of links between paramilitary groups and Colombian government officials.
 Pelosi also came out against the Colombian free-trade agreement.